SamYe-cloud/ISDM-Group-8-/README.md

 # ISDM-Group-8-
-This rpository is mainly for our group 8 to do the project
+This repository is mainly for our group 8 to do the project